JennToo/altgo-us/content/pages/legal.md

 ## Other counties

-If you're having trouble locating your county's name change forms, find your probate court’s website, or search for “\<county> county probate court name change”.
+If you're having trouble locating your county's name change forms, find your probate court’s website, or search for "&lt;county&gt; county probate court name change".
 A [statewide form][al-name-change-form] is also available, but you should make sure your county doesn’t have their own form they prefer first.

 In some counties, you may need to schedule a hearing before the probate